What is a “match rate?”

 A match rate refers to the percent of users from a file that an onboarder is able to find and anonymously tag with data.
 As data onboarding becomes a core part of every marketer’s toolbox, knowing the match rate for your user set is critical for understanding the size of your addressable online audience.

 Let’s say your CRM has three million email addresses.
 If the match rate is 40%, you can expect your online audience—the number of users you can target with online display—to be around 1.2 million users.

 It’s important to clarify what defines “match rate” because it can be calculated in different ways.
 At LiveRamp, we calculate match rate with the following formula:

-# of input records that matched to at least one cookie/ total # of input records.
+# of unique records that matched to at least one identifier/ total # of unique records.

 What drives match rates up and down?

 The number of users that a data onboarder sees in its match network is what primarily drives match rates.
-The match partner within the network sends hashed registration information, such as a hashed email address, which is then used to match back to a offline data such as purchase history and demographics.
+The match partner within the network sends hashed registration information, such as a de-identified email address, which is then used to match back to offline data, such as purchase history and demographics.
 So the number of users found via the match network directly drives match rates up or down.

 What can you do to ensure high match rates without compromising precision?